NEET UG Counselling 2025: 2nd Round 04 September, Eligibility & Dates

 NEET Trending Updates

-• The NEET result 2025 has been released now on the NTA official website.
+• NEET Result has been declared by National Testing Agency (NTA) on the official website.
 Source

-• The provisional answer key for NEET UG 2025 has been released by the National Testing Agency (NTA).
-All the students can check the answer key here.
+• The NTA has released the provisional answer key for NEET UG 2025.
+All the candidates can check the answer key here.
 Source

 • Students can check their NEET answers using the answer key, OMR sheet, and recorded responses.
 If they find any mistakes, they can object; the last date was 5 June 2025.
 Source